Careers360 Logo

 Answer:

-Normal range of breathing rate per minute in an average adult person at rest is (ii) 15–18
+The normal range of breathing rate per minute in an average adult person at rest is (ii) 15–18

-This means on an average, an adult human being breathes in and out 15–18 times in a minute.
+This means on average, an adult human being breathes in and out 15–18 times in a minute.

 Q5.
 Tick the correct answer: